5 Election Season Tactics

 2) Discuss the policies—with CIVILITY.

 Yes, that’s right.
 Discuss.
 Don’t lecture, talk at, rant, or use the latest #insult.
-If october-blog-002you follow the rules of civility, you might actually learn more, change your mind, or influence someone else.
+If you follow the rules of civility, you might actually learn more, change your mind, or influence someone else.
 Good manners go a long way.
 Give people the respect they deserve, consider their view thoughtfully—by listening, asking questions, discovering their background and what might have formed their opinions, and then talk through why they think a policy might work.
 It might also be interesting to ask what they see as the obstacles to accomplishing it.
 You don’t have to agree, but they might make some good points for you to consider.
 And you both might have to go back and do some research.

 3) Be open to the possibility you might not have it right.